 The museum at the park offers a glimpse into this world with its collection of artifacts and interactive displays that tell the story of the first freedom seekers that arrived in 1687, a group that included eight men, two women and a three-year-old nursing child.
 Visitors will learn how these early African settlers were given land to build their homes, farm and raise families as free men, women and children.

 Fort Mose holds several exciting events throughout the year for those interested in learning more about this early settlement.
 Please check with Fort Mose Historic State Park to confirm their schedule of events.

 - First Saturdays of every month - Militia Muster and Training.
 Members of the Fort Mose Militia offer visitors the opportunity to participate in the children's militia training, using wooden toy muskets and authentic uniform accessories

 - February - Flight to Freedom.
 Each year in mid-February the Flight to Freedom event recreates the 17th-century experience of the hundreds of slaves who traveled in search of freedom, featuring several living history interpreters portraying the various characters who would have impacted a freedom seeker's journey to Spanish Florida.
-(In 2021, the event has been tentatively rescheduled for May 6-8)
+(In 2022, the event is scheduled for April 28 - 30)

 - June - Battle of Bloody Mose.
 This annual reenactment of the June 26, 1740, Battle of Bloody Mose provides visitors with an exciting look at the pivotal battle between the British under the command of Georgia’s James Oglethorpe and the Spanish militia, composed of former British slaves who had been granted their freedom by the Spanish.